 (a) will not affect, or release You from liability for payment or liability accrued, or act omitted or committed, before termination;

 (b) will not affect Our ability to pursue whatever rights and remedies that may be available to Us under this Agreement, at law or in equity, as a result of such termination; and

-83. We will not be liable for delays, damages or failures in performance due to causes beyond its reasonable control, including, but not limited to, acts of a governmental body, acts of God, acts of third parties, fires, floods, strikes, work slow-downs or other labour-related activity, or an inability to obtain necessary equipment or services.
+86. We will not be liable for delays, damages or failures in performance due to causes beyond Our reasonable control, including, but not limited to, acts of a governmental body, acts of God, acts of third parties, fires, floods, strikes, work slow-downs or other labour-related activity, or an inability to obtain necessary equipment or services.

-84. You may not assign or otherwise transfer this Agreement, or Your rights or obligations under it, in whole or in part, to any other person.
+87. You may not assign or otherwise transfer this Agreement, or Your rights or obligations under it, in whole or in part, to any other person.
 Any attempt to do so shall be void.
-We may freely assign all or any part of this Agreement with or without notice (subject always to clause 11) and You agree to make all subsequent payments as directed.
+We may assign all or any part of this Agreement where the assignee provides the same or more favourable terms to you, with or without notice (subject always to clause 11) and You agree to make all subsequent payments as directed.

-85. We may, without limitation, appoint sub-contractors to provide any of the Services under this Agreement.
+88. We may, without limitation, appoint sub-contractors to provide any of the Services under this Agreement.
 You agree that We may pass on details about Your account with Us as far as necessary to provide the Services.
-Installation and software services are currently provided by Nanocomm Limited, Our affiliate.

 1. This Attachment will apply and the terms will be incorporated in the Agreement if You are a non-commercial customer.

 2. The Services are consumer grade services and are not designed for or intended to be used for any commercial purpose.
 You may not resell the Services, use them for unreasonable high volume purposes, or engage in similar activities that constitute such use (commercial or non-commercial).